tensorflow/tensorflow/tensorflow/docs_src/extend/adding_an_op.md

     ```

     Lists can be combined with other lists and single types.
 The following
-    op allows attr `t` to be any of the numberic types, or the bool type:
+    op allows attr `t` to be any of the numeric types, or the bool type:

     ```c++
     REGISTER_OP("NumberOrBooleanType")